MagicRedDeer/untold-task-master/README.rst

 live task lists.
 It will not longer be possible to make the task active unless revived using the `utm revive` command.

-* Provided task should exist and also be active
+* Provided task should exist and also be live
 * Completions provided with live tasks only

 utm revive